Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Superposition of two Fock states

+Once again, with judicious choices of $n_1$ and $m$ ($n_1\geqslant m$), and by appropriately tuning the control parameters $\theta$ and $\tau$, all eight target two-Fock superposition states can be systematically synthesized.
+As before, although these parameters provide full control over the two-dimensional Fock subspace, identifying those that realize a given target state generally requires a numerical optimization due to the irrational effective coupling strengths $a_{n_1,m}$ and $b_{n_1,m}$.
+Writing the target states in the form $c_{0}\ket{n_1-m} + c_1\ket{n_1}$, the fidelity assumes the compact expression

-respectively.
-Here $\bar{c}_i=\sqrt{1- c_i^2}$ with $i=3,4$.
-All combinations of $\theta$ and $\tau$ for which the logical states $\ket{\bar{0}}_{2,2}$ and $\ket{\bar{1}}_{2,2}$ are realized with unit fidelity are depicted in Fig.~\ref{fig:two_sup}(e,f).
-Similar to the previous cases, we again find multiple parameter combinations that achieve the target binomial code states with unit fidelity.
+Similar to the previous case, we find multiple parameter combinations that achieve all the target binomial code states with unit fidelity, as illustrated in Fig.~\ref{fig:two_sup}.
+The corresponding counts of optimal parameter choices are detailed in Table~\ref{tab:fidelity_counts_ket_e}.

-It is straightforward to verify that, by following a similar procedure, arbitrary superpositions of two Fock states can be realized.
+It is straightforward to verify that, by following a similar procedure, arbitrary superpositions of two Fock states can be realized (see Appendix~\ref{sec_two_fock_span} for further details).
 In the following section, we extend this approach to generate superpositions of three Fock states.